 Shifting Gears: A Focus on Service

-An even more pressing reason to turn the attention from online car buying to fixed operations is the numbers.
+An even more pressing reason to turn the attention from online car buying to fixed ops is the numbers.
 US auto sales in March came in below market expectations and gave early evidence that America’s boom in car sales is losing steam.
-As car sales flatten out over the next 24 months, customer retention and promoting the service drive will play a critical part in the financial success of dealerships.
+As car sales flatten out over the next 24 months, the service department will play a critical part in the financial success of dealerships.

-On average, OEM’s state that if a customer performs service at your dealership, they are five times more likely to purchase a car from you.
-Additionally, in 2016, nearly 300,000 ActivEngage chat conversations were related to fixed operations; that’s over 800 service-related chats per day.
+OEMs state that if a customer gets service at your dealership, they’re five times more likely to buy a car from you.
+Additionally, in 2016, 300,000 ActivEngage chat conversations were related to fixed operations; that’s over 800 service-related chats per day.

 Without a doubt, the service department is the backbone of your dealership.
-That’s why ActivEngage has pioneered technology and integrated with some of the industry’s top service-scheduling platforms to offer real-time service scheduling in our managed chat solution.
-Our technology sends appointments straight into the DMS to create a more efficient and effective way for dealers to increase repair order revenue.
-Through our ability to drive online shoppers into dealerships, we’ve found that the service lane is the best way to quickly boost dealership profits and also generate new car sale opportunities.
+That’s why ActivEngage has integrated with some of the industry’s top service scheduling platforms to set appointments in chat.
+Our software even sends appointments straight into the DMS.
+Through our ability to drive online shoppers into dealerships, we’ve found that the service lane is the best way to boost dealership profits.

-Bottom line?
-Most shoppers just aren’t ready to buy cars online in today’s market.
-And with little consumer demand, dealers and digital retailing companies such as Carvana are struggling to match the performance of a traditional dealership.
-In the next 5 to 10 years, we expect consumer interest to change and adoption rates to increase to the point where the technology is warranted and valuable for every dealer.
-We look forward to promoting our technology when market conditions are ripe enough for dealers to receive its intended ROI.
+Most shoppers aren’t ready to buy cars online in today’s market.
+With low consumer adoption, companies like Carvana are struggling to perform as well as a traditional dealership.
+In the next 5-10 years, we expect things to change and look forward to promoting our service when the industry is ready.

-We believe your dealership should prepare for the digitization of car buying, but not at the expense of what can make your dealership profitable today.
-While consumers want to use technology to get answers and set appointments online, they’re still comfortable coming to the dealership to complete the buying process.
+Your dealership should prepare for online car buying, but not at the expense of what makes it money today.
+While consumers want to get answers and set appointments online, they still want to buy a car at your store.
 Start Increasing revenue today by engaging online shoppers early in the sales process and moving them into the showroom and into the service lane.

-Make your dealership thrive today, as we continue to monitor how consumers will transact in other ways tomorrow.
+Make your dealership thrive today, as we continue to track how consumers will transact in other ways tomorrow.